 Cleaning The System Unit

 This will protect the computer components from being destroyed by static charges.

 Despite being a closed box, the system unit accumulates a lot of dust and debris.
 These dust particles if allowed to accumulate inside your computer are harmful in one way or the other.

 Some of these dust particles are electrically conductive, so if allowed to accumulate for a long time, they can form an unwanted path between two pins of a component and create a short circuit.
-This will definitely destroy your computer.
+This will destroy your computer.

 You will be surprised how much dust and debris will come out of your system.
-By the way you will require a dust mask and a dust coat to protect yourself from the dust.
+By the way, you will require a dust mask and a dust coat to protect yourself from the dust.

-The Power Cables
+Cleaning Power Cables

 Yes, the power cables also need some cleaning.
 Wipe them with a moist cloth and you will be able to remove the accumulated dust particles.

 Blowing Dust From a PC Using a Dust Blower

-Do you maintain or have your computer regularly maintained?See results without voting
+Do you maintain or have your computer regularly maintained?